Skip to content

 Where was Picasso’s first home for “Head of a Woman,” and when did it move?

-You’ll learn the answers to these questions and others when you begin seeing “Postcards to Alumni,” a collection of monthly digital postcards featuring unique facts about Princeton’s history.
-The postcards are being introduced by the Alumni Council’s Princetoniana and Communications and Technology (CAT) Committees who collaborated on the project.
-The postcards will be shared monthly with alumni around the globe via numerous digital channels.
+“Postcards to Alumni” is a collection of monthly digital postcards featuring unique facts about Princeton’s history.
+The postcards were introduced in December 2022 by the Alumni Council’s Princetoniana and Communications and Technology (CAT) Committees who collaborated on the project.

-“Our work as a committee is not only about collecting and archiving history, memorabilia and traditions but also how to share it and engage alumni,” said Jean Hendry *80, chair of the Princetoniana committee, who is leading this initiative.
+“Our work as a committee is not only about collecting and archiving history, memorabilia and traditions but also how to share it and engage alumni,” said Jean Hendry *80, former chair of the Princetoniana committee, who is leading this initiative.
 “We brainstormed projects that would enable us to connect with alumni on a regular basis.
 At the same time, we didn’t want a project that caused alumni to have to do anything other than feel a connection to the University.
 ‘Postcards’ seemed to fit the bill.”

+To research and collect the facts, Hendry tapped the Princetoniana committee.
 While Princetoniana members are experts in Princeton history and traditions, they leaned on the CAT Committee’s expertise in technology to help design the digital postcards.
-Credit for the overall postcard design belongs to CAT Committee member Cindy Drakeman ’02 who sourced images, conceived the nostalgic postcard look and “stamp” designs, suggested using “Dispatch” on the postcard to lend a nostalgic feel, and created many of the postcards.
+Credit for the initial postcard design belongs to CAT Committee member Cindy Drakeman ’02 who sourced images, conceived the nostalgic postcard look and “stamp” designs, suggested using “Dispatch” on the postcard to lend a nostalgic feel, and created many of the postcards.
 Credit goes to Princetoniana committee member Tom Swift ’76 for designing the initial postcard.

-“We were so happy when Princetoniana approached us with the postcard idea,” said Michael Lin ’13, vice chair of the CAT committee.
+“We were so happy when Princetoniana approached us with the postcard idea,” said Michael Lin ’13, former vice chair of the CAT Committee.
 “The pandemic brought on an increase and a need for digital communication and initiatives, and this is a great one, much like Orange & Black Day that our committee helped introduce last year.
 ‘Postcards’ provides yet another opportunity to engage with alumni across the world and share the love of Princeton, while also bringing awareness to the great resource of Princetoniana and its museum.”